mbarleon-org/template/.github/SECURITY.md

 # Security Policy

-Thank you for caring about security.
-If you've found a vulnerability in this project, please responsibly disclose it so we can fix it promptly.

-Preferred disclosure method

-- Email: mbarleon@mbarleon.com

-What to include

-- A clear description of the vulnerability and the affected component/path.
-- Steps to reproduce, minimal proof-of-concept, or example payloads.
-- Any potential impact and suggested mitigations.
-- Your contact details (email or alias) for follow-up.

-# Security Policy

 This repository cares about security.
 If you believe you've found a vulnerability, please report it so we can address it promptly and responsibly.

 Reporting